martacav/smallest-ball-of-balls/README.md

 Use `createinputstruct.m` to create the options struct.
 The options include:
 - feasTol ~ Primal feasibility tolerance;
-- feasOption ~ 1: it uses the most infeasible point; 2: it uses the first infeasible point found;
+- feasOption ~ Choose `1` for the algorithm to use the most infeasible point; Choose `2` to use the first infeasible point found;
-- maxTime ~ maximum running time allowed;
+- maxTime ~ maximum running time allowed in seconds;
-- iterLog ~ Whether to print a log of each iteration on the console during the algorithm's run.
+- iterLog ~ `true` to print a log of each iteration on the console during the algorithm's run, otherwise `false`.

 ### Output of main
 - x ~ optimal solution;